-Pathway Advisor: Professor John Shafer Office Location: Chapman Hall, Room 606 Telephone: (860) 343-5811 Email: jshafer@mxcc.edu
+Pathway Advisor: Professor John Shafer Office Location: Chapman Hall, Room 606

+Telephone: (860) 343-5811 Email: jshafer@mxcc.edu Please see page 18 for important information regarding this program and Fall 2023 opening of Connecticut State Community College.

 This program is a CSCU TAP Transfer Degree that is intended for Connecticut Community College students to transfer to Connecticut State Universities and Charter Oak State College without either losing any credits or being required to take extra credits in order to complete a bachelor's degree in that same discipline.